 - Deferment: usually only for six or nine months after you have withdrawn/graduated from an institution.
 If you were to enroll in another program, your loan would not be deferred again.

-Commercial loans are not automatically discharged upon death or total and permanent disability.
-Lenders would either collect from your estate or, if a co-applicant signed with you, your co-applicant.
-The loan would be discharged by the lender only after your co-applicant and your estate had both been unsuccessfully sought for payment.
-The application process is slightly lengthened due to Right of Rescission due diligence requirements
+- Not automatically discharged upon death or total and permanent disability.
+Lenders collect from your estate or, if a co-applicant signed with you, your co-applicant.

 Each commercial loan product has specific enrollment level requirements and prior balance coverage standards.
 Make sure the lender’s enrollment requirements and other standards meet your specific needs.
 The final approval and disbursement decision rests with the lender; school certification of the eligible amount is not a guarantee of loan funds delivery.
 Once approved, alternative loans have a rescission period during which time you have the right to cancel the loan prior to its disbursement.
 Required lender disclosures to you and rescission period will slow down the disbursement of the loan.

 Due to recent changes in federal regulations, the Law Financial Aid Office is not allowed to offer recommendations on any lending program (see our Code of Conduct).
 It is wise to shop around for different lenders and products to find the loan option that best suits your needs.
 An internet search for "Commercial education loans," "private student loans," and or "alternative student loans" provides a valuable starting point for both learning about the terms of the loans and reviewing the products available from various lending institutions.